hoytech/logp/README.md

 ## Configuration

 In order to use the `logp` client, you first need to get an API key from the Log Periodic dashboard.
-Then you should put the following config in `~/.logp` or `/etc/logp.conf` :
+Then you should put the following config in `~/.logp` or `/etc/logp.conf` (replacing with your own API key of course):

     apikey: zrwoszvidAGW09sfiCr3Ii-YIvyeW1oxEMv8lKgyJVhW3